justin2004/weblog/DRAFTS/1G/README.md

 ```

+You can use a single implementation choice (subject, predicate, object) then you only have to make data modeling choices.
-If instead all of your choices were data modeling choices you could use the single common structure (subject, predicate, object) and then the graph query writer wouldn't need to discover which implementation choices were made.
+Also if you use a single implementation choice the graph query writer wouldn't need to discover which implementation choices were made.